grafana/mimir/docs/sources/architecture/overrides-exporter.md

 Grafana Mimir supports applying overrides on a per-tenant basis.
 A number of overrides configure limits that prevent a single tenant from using too many resources.
-The overrides-exporter component exposes limits as Prometheus metrics so that operators can understand close tenants are to their limits.
+The overrides-exporter component exposes limits as Prometheus metrics so that operators can understand how close tenants are to their limits.

 For more information about configuring overrides, refer to [Runtime configuration file]({{<relref "../configuration/about-grafana-mimir-arguments.md#runtime-configuration-file" >}}).